tdwg/vocab/maintenance-specification.md

-# TDWG Vocabulary Maintenance Specification (draft of 2015-07-31)
+# TDWG Vocabulary Maintenance Specification (draft of 2016-08-02 as submitted for review)

 **Title:** Vocabulary Maintenance Specification